 Finding our way from YCAT to our hotel in Yokohama was quite overwhelming.
 Given the fact that we arrived during the morning peak hour rush, it was a pretty intense experience.
 We struggled to manoeuvre our way through the hundreds of business men and women rushing in every direction, trying not to miss their train.
 Eventually though, we found the platform we needed and within minutes were on our way to our hotel.

 The next day (our first and only full day in Yokohama), we headed to the Cup Noodle Museum.
 This is a super fun, creative, unique and cheap activity for all ages!
-Click here to read about our visit to the Cup Noodle Museum.
+Click here to read about our Cup Noodle experience!
 If you love cup noodles, you’ll love this place!

 After exploring the area, we did a bit of shopping in a few of the many malls in Yokohama.
 Queen’s Square and Landmark Plaza are two of the more generic shopping centres that you’ll find.
 However if you’re after a more unique experience, hit up World Porters.
 This mall attracts a younger crowd, so you’ll be able to find some bargains if you shop around!